-We are on the frontline of HIV support in India, working with local communities to keep momentum going behind the country’s downward trend in infections.
+We are working with local communities in India to keep momentum going behind the country’s downward trend in HIV infections.

 Although the estimated rate of new HIV infections in India has halved in the past decade, India has the third largest HIV epidemic in the world, with 2.1 million people living with HIV.

-India’s epidemic is concentrated among marginalised communities, including men who have sex with men (MSM), transgender people, people who use drugs and sex workers.
-Efforts to change this have been hampered by legislation that negatively affects transgender people and has effectively recriminalised homosexuality.
+India’s epidemic is concentrated among marginalised populations, including men who have sex with men (MSM), transgender people, people who use drugs and sex workers.
+Efforts to change this have been bolstered by the landmark ruling in September 2018 that overturned section 377 and decriminalised homosexuality.

 DID YOU KNOW?

-- 2.1 million people in India are living with HIV.
+- 2.1 million people are living with HIV.

-- 3.1% of transgender people are living with HIV.
+- 6.3% of people who inject drugs are living with HIV.

 - 2.7% of MSM are living with HIV.